 Colette built this career while raising her two children with her husband and childhood sweetheart, Kim, who teaches math and computer science and, as she puts it, “is as opposite from me as you can imagine.”
 While Colette craves adventure and risk, he prefers comfort and stability.
 But they have built their family on common beliefs and values, and they’ve learned how to share each other’s successes and how to know when to do things together and when to do things apart.

-It’s impossible to miss, in fact, that her giftedness in academics, medicine, engineering and business never take her far from her deepest passions – her love for others, especially children (her own and others) and her “childlike” faith in God.
+It’s impossible to miss, in fact, that her giftedness in academics, medicine, engineering and business never take her far from her deepest passions – her love for others, especially children (both her own and others) and her “childlike” faith in God.

 You hear it in her voice when she talks about taking her son on trips with her to Kenya or about the joy she found while working from home and caring for her daughter as she recovered from and learned to live with the effects of a near fatal case of rheumatic fever.
 And you hear it when she talks about the orphans in Kenya.